lsst-sqre/sqr-016/index.rst

 At this point you should branch pipelines_lsst_io_.  so as not to capture any changes on the ``master`` branch that may occur during the release process.

+Note that the branch does not have a ``v`` prefix.

 .. code-block:: bash

    git clone https://github.com/lsst/pipelines_lsst_io.git
-   git checkout -b v42.0.x
+   git checkout -b 888.0.x
-   git push -u origin v42.0.x
+   git push -u origin 888.0.x

 Identify base weekly build
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Identify the *git tag* of the weekly build you wish to base the release release candidate upon, say ``w.9999.42``.
+Identify the *git tag* of the weekly build you wish to base the release release candidate upon, say ``w.9999.52``.
 This should be determined by discussion with the product owner and team developer.